shalom217/Transfer_learning/README.md

 ![alt text](https://github.com/shalom217/Transfer_learning/blob/master/accuracyVSepoch.png)
 ![alt text](https://github.com/shalom217/Transfer_learning/blob/master/lossVSepoch.png)

-We have also accuracyVSepoch and lossVSepoch curves of both test and train datasets Go check it out     train model ,save it, and try predicting by your own.
+We have also accuracyVSepoch and lossVSepoch curves of both test and train datasets.
+Go check it out----train the model, save it, and try predicting by your own.

+REQUIREMENTS
+keras 2.3.1
+python 3.7
+tensorflow 2.0.0
+cuda installed
+openCV 4.1.1.26
+imagenet weights